-I’ve read other blogs and they talk about taking rubbings over wood and brick and using crumpled paper and sponges to press on the paper, but in all honesty, they have little practical application.
+I’ve read other blogs and they talk about taking rubbings over wood, brick, and other rough surfaces, to create a variety of different textures.
+They work to some extent but in all honesty, they have little practical application in a real drawing.

-It doesn’t matter if you crosshatch with diagonals or crosses.
-It does matter how you hatch.
+Be consistent.
+When you are hatching in one direction don’t spoil the effect by getting lazy and losing your line.
+It doesn’t matter if you crosshatch with diagonals or crosses, it does matter how you hatch.

 Smudging is fine, but don’t use your fingers.
 It’s all too easy to leave a grease stain on your paper.
-Use a paper blender, a soft brush, or even a cotton bud (affiliate links).
+Use a paper blender, a soft brush, or even a cotton bud.
 Experiment with them.
-Try tissue paper, cotton wool, and chamois leather (affiliate) too.
+Try tissue paper, cotton wool, and chamois leather too.
 They all blend graphite.

 If you want to: Prevent Your Drawings From Smudging: The Ultimate Guide

-These techniques help you to draw texture with a pencil but they’re not a substitute for good drawing.
+These different techniques will help you to draw texture with a simple pencil, but they’re not a substitute for good drawing skills.
 You must get the proportions, perspective, and composition right first.

 Now you’ve read this and got a few ideas, get your kit ready and start experimenting.

 You’ll soon be drawing texture like a pro.

 If you like the way I draw and want to try things for yourself, this is my basic kit